P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 What is the difference between a ‘Line to Neutral Voltage’, and a ‘Line to Line Voltage’?

-Both single-phase and 3-phase supplies can be configured so that single phase-loads receive either a ‘Line to Neutral Voltage’, or a ‘Line to Line Voltage’.
+Both single and 3-phase supplies can be configured so that single phase-loads receive either a ‘Line to Neutral Voltage’, or a ‘Line to Line Voltage’.

 Can I use a single-phase luminaire if I have 3-phase power supply?

-In a 3-phase supply you have the capability of using all three phases for loads such as motors, fans and other industrial equipment.
-Since our luminaires operate on single phase, you can take advantage of a 3-phase supply using either one or two legs of the supply to provide either a single-phase line to neutral connection or a single-phase line to line connection.
+In a 3-phase supply, you can use all three phases for loads such as motors, fans, and other industrial equipment.
+Since our luminaires operate on a single phase, you can take advantage of a 3-phase supply using either one or two legs to provide either a single-phase line-to-neutral connection or a single-phase line-to-line connection.

-The image below helps to demonstrate how you can use a single-phase power supply through a 3-phase power supply to power your luminaires configured using a line-to-neutral voltage and a line-to-line voltage.
+The image below helps demonstrate how you can use a single-phase power supply through a 3-phase power supply to power your luminaires configured using a line-to-neutral voltage and line-to-line voltage.

 What is the importance of a stable power source, and what are the detrimental results of brownouts, blackouts, etc?

-Blackouts are when power is turned off and then on again, either momentarily or for prolonged periods of time.
+Blackouts are when power is turned off and then on again, either momentarily or for prolonged periods.
 This could potentially be an issue.
 Re-striking HID lamps more than two times a day can also be detrimental to the driver.
-If blackouts are a frequent occurrence at your facility, consider contacting your utility to resolve the issue (or consider installing an uninterrupted power supply [UPS] or generator system).
+If blackouts are frequent at your facility, consider contacting your utility to resolve the issue (or installing an uninterrupted power supply [UPS] or generator system).

 Are there any specific wiring instructions for LEDs?

-LED luminaires can be wired in the same way as our traditional HID luminaires, based on the Voltage required by the luminaire (i.e. 120, 208, 240, 277, 347, 400).
-Some LED luminaires can accommodate multiple voltages, whereas others are voltage specific.
+LED luminaires can be wired in the same way as our traditional HIDs, based on the Voltage required by the light (i.e., 120, 208, 240, 277, 347, 400).
+Some LEDs can accommodate multiple voltages, whereas others are voltage-specific.
 The voltage range will be noted on the product label.
-A luminaire with a product label stating “120V-240V” will accept any one of these 3 voltages 120,208 or 240 and will automatically sense the supplied voltage to ensure the same output to the LED’s regardless of the input voltage.
-A luminaire with a product label stating “277V” will only accept a voltage of 277V.
-LED Luminaires that have dimming capability may require separate control wires in order to control the output of the luminaire.
+A luminaire with a product label stating “120V-240V” will accept any of these 3 voltages:120,208, or 240.
+It will automatically sense the supplied voltage to ensure the same output to the LEDs regardless of the input voltage.
+A lamp with a product label stating “277V” will only accept a voltage of 277V.
+LEDs with dimming capability may require separate control wires to control the output of the luminaire.

 Do I need to compensate for inrush currents on LED or HID luminaires when I’m wiring my facility?